 - Half-pint canning jars with lids and a mouth as wide or wider than the rest of the jar—so the cake can slide out easily.
-This is what I use, I like to make sure they have the word “Mason” as I can use the extra’s and attach them directly to my blender.
+See my favorite mushroom jars here.

 - Aluminum foil to cover the lids of the jars.
 Any foil will do.

 - A large pot or pressure-cooker.
 This is the pressure cooker I use.

 - A hammer and a nail.